gbourniq/bank-statement-analysis/README.md

 # Bank Statement Analyser

 ### Overview
-This web app allows to analyse a bank account cash flows from bank statement documents.
+This application will analyze your bank statements and will provide you an analytical report about your expenses.
+This is a personal project I am working at the moment to get an idea about my expenses and sharpen my knowledge on following set of technologies :
+- Python Flask framework
+- Computer Vision (Google's Tesseract OCR)
+- Pdf to Image python package (Pdf2image)
+- Machine Learning (Scikit Learn) to predict transaction categories
+- Azure SQL Database to store transaction data and user login details
+- PowerBI with DirectQuery from Azure SQL Database

-Behind the scenes, the app extracts transaction details from documents, then predicts a category for each transaction, and finally upload the data to a SQL database from which PowerBI visualisations are automatically updated.
+Behind the scenes, the app extracts transaction details from documents, predicts a category for each transaction, and upload the data to a SQL database linked to interactive PowerBI visualisations.

 ### Demo
 https://bsa-demo.azurewebsites.net/<br/>